bschiffthaler/nf-radseq/README.md

 2. Place your raw data into `data/fastq`.
 The data can be raw fastq, or gzip compressed fastq (recommended).

 3. Edit `data/metadata.csv`.
-  3.1 Do not change the header column, it is used internally 3.2 File paths should be either absolute or relative to the project root (this git repo)
+  3.1 Do not change the header row, it is used internally 3.2 File paths should be either absolute or relative to the project root (this git repo)

+4. Adapt `nextflow.config` if necessary

-4. Start the pipeline: `nextflow run main.nf`
+5. Start the pipeline: `nextflow run main.nf`

-5. Generate template for materials and methods: `nextflow run materials.nf`
+6. Generate template for materials and methods: `nextflow run materials.nf`

+## Example metadata.csv

 * *RF*: (string) Path to first PE read
 * *RS*: (string) Path to second PE read